Additive Manufacturing and Lightweight Design

 Writing the Master's thesis

 The Master’s thesis can be written in cooperation with a company, for example.
 Part-time study over five years is generally possible.
-The study and examination schedule provides an overview of the course structure.
+The study and examination schedule provides an overview of the structure of the degree program.
 The The module handbook provides information on the content of the individual modules.
 The study and examination regulations form the legal basis of the degree program.
 Questions about the content of the course will be answered by the course director Prof. Dr. Markus Stark.

 Voices of our cooperation partners